Search Results

 Please note, Band 10 is not available for level 2A Sentinel-2 data, as this band is used for atmospheric corrections only.

 We also provide several pre-computed vegetation indices (VIs) from Sentinel-2 data.
+For details about these VIs, please see this page.
 The following VIs can be selected and fused along with the previously enumerated bands:

 NDVI